 To make the comparison independent of the stopping rule for each approach, we first run FPC to set a benchmark objective value, then run the other algorithms until they each reach this benchmark.
-Table I reports the CPU times required by the algorithms tested, as well as the final mean squared error (MSE) of the reconstructions with respect to x{true} .
-These results show that, for this $\ell_2 - \ell_1$ problem, SpaRSA is slightly faster than GPSR and TwIST, and clearly faster than FPC, $l1_ls$, and AC.
-Not surprisingly, given that all approaches attain a similar final value of φ , they all give a similar value of MSE.
+Table I reports the CPU times required by the algorithms tested, as well as the final mean squared error (MSE) of the reconstructions with respect to $\mathbf{x}{true}$ .
+These results show that, for this $\ell_2 - \ell_1$ problem, SpaRSA is slightly faster than GPSR and TwIST, and clearly faster than FPC, 11\ls, and AC.
+Not surprisingly, given that all approaches attain a similar final value of $\phi$ , they all give a similar value of MSE.
+Of course, these speed comparisons are implementation dependent, and should not be considered as a rigorous test, but rather as an indication of the relative performance of the algorithms for this class of problems.